jrobertson/classic_omah/README.md

 2. retrieves all messages in the inbox
 3. stores the messages in a file directory called *email*
 4. deletes all messages from the inbox
-5. publishes an SPS message to announce new email has been received.

 ## Resources